Anthropology Magazine

 American Samoa

-1. A U.S. territory situated 40 miles east of Samoa and comprised of seven islands and atolls.
+1. A U.S. territory 40 miles east of Samoa that consists of seven islands and atolls.

 Anthropology